Twin Lakes Library: Locations

 The Mary Vinson Memorial Library building is a two-story structure located at 151 South Jefferson Street at the corner of Greene Street across from the north gates of Georgia Military College (formerly the State Capitol building).
 It can seat more than 200 people; it has a separate children's area, including an amphitheater complete with a built-in puppet stage; it has a separate room and collection for young adults; and a recently renovated genealogical and historical reading room and wireless public internet access.

 The Lake Sinclair Library building is in a storefront unit located at 130 Log Cabin Road NE near the entrance to the Kroger Shopping Center.
 The Lake Sinclair Library was previously located at 3061 North Columbia Street on Highway 441 North near Lake Sinclair.
 The current location features public access computers, wireless internet access, reading areas, and the ability to pick up requested materials.
 The Lake Sinclair Library does house children's, young adult, and general fiction collections with some non-fiction for checkout including DVDs.

 The Hancock Branch building complements the services and offerings of the Mary Vinson branch and be used to expand the library system's collection of materials, provide adult classes (including computer classes, foreign language classes, and yoga), after-school activities and programs for young adults, makerspace technology (like 3d printers), and serve as a business incubator.
 The building itself, located at 127 E. Hancock Street, was built as a car dealership in 1919.
 The library moved into the building in 2019, the building's 100th anniversary.

-Library systems in neighboring counties

-Azalea Regional Library System to the north.

-Middle Georgia Regional Library System to the west.

-Oconee Regional Library System to the east.